Waize333/Trade-SmartBot/README.md

 * **typing**: For type hints and annotations.

-Configure the Exchange API keys by by creating a .env file.
+Configure the Exchange API keys by by adding them to .env file.

 ```
 api_key = "your_api_key"